paveloom-d/dev/README.md

 If you are unsure, please refer to the description on the last commit on the [`master`](https://github.com/paveloom-d/dev/tree/master) branch.

-### Development

-There is a [ZenHub](https://www.zenhub.com/) board, so if you want to see it, make sure you have the extension installed.

 ### Content of the image

 - Image version: 0.3.3